 Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
 Australian local government agency or body A local governing body as defined in the Local Government (Financial Assistance) Act 1995 (Cth).
 Career advisor A person who provides information, advice and assistance relating to a wide range of matters, such as career planning and management, training and studying, and looking for work.
 Career influencer A person or people who provide informal advice and guidance such as parents, family members and friends.
 Career guidance The process of managing learning, work, leisure and transitions throughout life to meet our personal aspirations and goals.
 Career guidance includes career advice, career education, career information, career pathways, career technology.
 Career advice: The formal advice, predominantly offered by practitioners, education institutions or government.
-Career education: The process which empowers people to navigate their own career, capturing skills such as CV writing, communication and presentation.
+Career education : The process which empowers people to navigate their own career, capturing skills such as CV writing, communication and presentation.
 Career information: A critical component of functioning career development.
-In Australia it is largely delivered online and targeted at unemployed people.
+In Australia it is largely delivered online and targeted at young or unemployed people.
 Career pathways: A broad range of initiatives, activities and support to link those in education and training or seeking employment to the workplace.
 Career technology: This includes technologies that improve users' ability to navigate the career information landscape, to smart tools such as augmented reality and games that can train people to adapt to the changing world of work.
 Department The Department of Industry, Science, Energy and Resources.
 Committee The body established by the Deputy Executive Director to consider and assess eligible applications and make recommendations to the Deputy Executive Director for funding under the program.
-Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.

-Term Definition Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
+Term Definition Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
+Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
 Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
 Eligible expenditure guidance The guidance that is provided at Appendix A. Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
 Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
 GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
 Grantee The recipient of grant funding under a grant agreement.
 Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
 Innovation and Science Australia The statutory board established by the Industry Research and Development Act 1986 (Cth) and named in that Act as Innovation and Science Australia.
-Minister The Commonwealth Minister for Employment, Workforce, Skills, Small and Family Business Non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth).
-Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
+Minister The Commonwealth Minister for Employment, Workforce, Skills, Small and Family Business.
+Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
 Program Delegate A DISER general manager or manager within the department with responsibility for the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.